Arizona Monsoon Season: What It Is and How to Safely Prepare

-Is the weather predicting Monsoon thunderstorms?
-Why not plan indoor activities?
+If the weather is predicting Monsoon thunderstorms, plan some indoor activities.

 At least don’t plan to be out in the wilderness!
 Be aware of problems you may encounter in monsoon weather.
 For instance, extraordinary wind gusts accompany a storm’s beginning, with possible Dust Storms.
 Lightning can be an early danger.
 And remember flash floods!

 Monsoon Flash Floods

 Be aware of Flash Flood possibilities.
 Don’t disregard Arizona weather.
 Just use your knowledge of it intelligently.

 Please read on, for your safety!

 Flash floods are a real danger.
 Don’t EVER go past barriers blocking washes crossing road-ways.
 Even a few feet of water can sweep cars away!
 People have drowned disregarding this rule!
 Don’t let that be you.

 When hiking, be aware of weather reports.
 But if a storm looms, stay away from waterways and dry washes.
 They can fill unexpectedly in minutes, even from rainfall miles away.
 People have died.
 Here are some examples: